LinkedInLearning/learning-github-actions-5977410/ch1_actions_and_workflows/01_06_specify_branches_for_workflow_events/README.md

-# 01_06 Add Conditions to a Workflow
+# 01_06 Specify Branches for Workflow Events

 By default, GitHub Actions workflows triggered by events like `push` or `pull_request` will run in response to those events on any branch.